akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 ### Vendor Tax ID

-> A valid Vendor Tax ID must be submitted to the issuing office with the
-> proposal or within five days of the State\'s request.
+A valid Vendor Tax ID must be submitted to the issuing office with the proposal or within five days of the State\'s request.

 ### Conflict of Interest

-> Each proposal shall include a statement indicating whether or not the
-> firm or any individuals working on the contract has a possible
-> conflict of interest (e.g., currently employed by the State of Alaska
-> or formerly employed by the State of Alaska within the past two years)
-> and, if so, the nature of that conflict.
-The procurement officer
-> reserves the right to **consider a proposal non-responsive and reject
-> it** or cancel the award if any interest disclosed from any source
-> could either give the appearance of a conflict or cause speculation as
-> to the objectivity of the contract to be performed by the offeror.
+Each proposal shall include a statement indicating whether or not the firm or any individuals working on the contract has a possible conflict of interest (e.g., currently employed by the State of Alaska or formerly employed by the State of Alaska within the past two years) and, if so, the nature of that conflict.
+The procurement officer reserves the right to **consider a proposal non-responsive and reject it** or cancel the award if any interest disclosed from any source could either give the appearance of a conflict or cause speculation as to the objectivity of the contract to be performed by the offeror.

 ### Federal Requirements

-### The offeror must identify all known federal requirements that apply to the proposal, the evaluation, or the contract  {#the-offeror-must-identify-all-known-federal-requirements-that-apply-to-the-proposal-the-evaluation-or-the-contract .list-paragraph}
+The offeror must identify all known federal requirements that apply to the proposal, the evaluation, or the contract

 ### Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions

-> Each proposal must include a signed certification form, see Section 8:
+Each proposal must include a signed certification form, see Section 8:
-> Attachments.
+Attachments.

 ## Assistance to Offerors With a Disability